PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:problem>

 The reader needs to stop reading, scroll to the figure, interpret the figure, and then scroll back to the text.
-This is inconvenient, and the reader loses her concentration, making the report much harder to read.
+This is inconvenient, and the reader loses her concentration, making the report very hard to read.

 </template>
 <template v-slot:solution>